 LU Factorization

-As mentioned, we'll focus on the dgetrf
+As mentioned, we'll focus on the dgetrf method for performing

 LU Factorization.
 The names themselves can be confusing to newcomers.